reactive/data-client/examples/github-app/README.md

 See this demo live in your browser at [Stackblitz](https://stackblitz.com/github/data-client/rest-hooks/tree/master/examples/github-app)

-This currently only works in chrome.
-This method allows quick exploration with 0 installation.

 ### Getting started (local)

 From rest-hooks root (`../..` from here) first build packages: